santiago-mooser/yubikey-provisioning-scripts/README.md

 [...]
 ```

-### Assumptions about the scripts
+## Assumptions about the scripts

 1. All scripts
+   1. The utility `expect` is installed and available in PATH.
-   1. The `gpg` commandline utility is installed and available in PATH (for MacOS the GnuPG suite needs to be installed).
+   2. The `gpg` commandline utility is installed and available in PATH (for MacOS the GnuPG suite needs to be installed).
-   2. The `scdaemon` is installed (Ubuntu only) OR GnuPG suite is installed (MacOS)
+   3. The `scdaemon` utility is installed (Ubuntu only) OR GnuPG suite is installed (MacOS)

+## Compatibility

+This script has been tested with MacOS Monetrrey and Ventura and Ubutuntu 20.04 LTS onwards.
+It will likely work with earlier versions, but it's not a guarantee.

-### Futher documentation on scripts
+## Futher documentation on scripts

 Some extra documentation can be found in the [docs/ folder](./docs/).